Earth Notes: On the Siemens KG34NA10GB Upright Fridge/Freezer: ReviewUpdated 2020-11-20 15:14 GMT.

 Over more than a month (2011-09-04 to 2011-10-14 inclusive) the mean consumption was 42.5W or 1.02kWh/day.
 There is a possible slight downward trend with the cooler weather, with the lowest day's consumption being seen on 2011-10-12.

 The right-hand-side fridge lamp expired and was replaced with a Philips 5W LED (E14 pygmy) lamp for £5 from John Lewis 2018-12.
-The left-hand-side lamp is one of the few incandescents left in the house, the oven being an honourable exception.
+The left-hand-side lamp is one of the few incandescents left in the house, the oven and microwave oven being honourable exceptions.